jeffconway/CS3716_Group2/README.txt

-Team memeber point distrubution:
+Team member point distrubution:
-	even points to all memebers
+	even points to all members

 To compile & run:
 	1. Download all files into a directory.